TeachMe-CloudUS/teachme-kafka-config/README.md

 }
 ```

-3. Send messages to Topics:
+3. Publish Events to Topics:

-`KafkaProducerService` provides a straightforward way to send messages to Kafka topics.
+`KafkaProducerService` provides a straightforward way to publish events to Kafka topics.
 Autowire and use it in your service classes:

 ```java
 package us.cloud.teachme.yourservice;